PEO vs ASO vs HRO - What is the difference?

 • The fourth advantage is expertise.
 A simple definition - you no longer have to be an expert at everything.
 Through the PEO relationship, you can access a team of professionals and industry experts dedicated to helping you manage your business's and your employees' risks and responsibilities.

 Using a PEO will reduce business costs and free your management team from administrative work that slows productivity.
-Most importantly, it gives you the freedom of mind to know you are working with a trusted organization that will enable you to concentrate on business.
+Most importantly, it gives you the freedom to know you are working with a trusted organization that will enable you to concentrate on business.
 At the same time, we take care of your most important investment-your employees.

 What is an ASO?